leta199/Random-Walks/README.md

 <img width="1183" height="825" alt="Image" src="https://github.com/user-attachments/assets/56b7f5bc-90ec-4551-be9e-b8ba0fb1031c" />

 ## FUNCTION EXPLANATION
-In ann effort to identify how the casino will perfrom we will simulate the probability of the casino generating a specfic interval of money for each month.
+In an effort to identify how the casino will perfrom we will simulate the probability of the casino generating a specfic interval of money for each month.
 In this case, we want to know what the probability of the casino earning between $4600 and $6000.

-`sim4ot6` - a function that simulates the probability of the casino generating between $4600 and $6000
+`sim4ot6` - a function that simulates the probability of the casino generating between $4600 and $6000.

 This function:
-has a list `list4to6` - stores an list of 100,000 values generated from the proabilities given above to earn -$1 and $1
+Has a list `list4to6` - stores an list of 100,000 values generated from the proabilities given above to earn -$1 and $1.
 If the sum for each list generated is between $4600 and $6000 store the number 1 and 0 if not.

 We then replicate this simulation 5000 times and get the mean of the outcome stored in `mean4to6` using `mean()` and `replicate()`.
-Thus we can see that the probality of
+Thus we can see that the probability of the casino making between $4600 and $600 dollars is 99.04%

  ## PROJECT STRUCTURE
 |[Simulation- Random Walks](https://github.com/leta199/Simulation-Random-Walks)
 |├── [Randomwalk R script](https://github.com/leta199/Simulation-Random-Walks/blob/main/Randomwalk.r)